BW-Post-Here-SubReddit-Predictor/backendtest/README.md

 [
   {
     "id": 1,
-    "post_url": null,
-    "post_description": "If You Had The World’s Attention For 30 Seconds, What Would You Say?", "user_id": 1,
+    "post": "If You Had The World’s Attention For 30 Seconds, What Would You Say?", "title": "NA",
+    "subreddit": "NA",
+    "user_id": 1,
     "username": "cory"
   },
   {
     "id": 2,
-    "post_url": null,
-    "post_description": "If You Had To Work But Didn’t Need The Money, What Would You Choose To Do?", "user_id": 1,
+    "post": "If You Had To Work But Didn’t Need The Money, What Would You Choose To Do?", "title": "NA",
-    "username": "cory"
-  },
-  {
-    "id": 26,
-    "post_url": null,
-    "post_description": "testing this out",
+    "subreddit": "NA",
     "user_id": 1,
     "username": "cory"
   }